NicholasLYang/uptointerpretation/content/posts/a-mere-mortals-guide-to-webassembly.md

 [parity-wasm](https://github.com/paritytech/parity-wasm) that also
 seem great.

-I'm working on a library for emitting WebAssembly in JavaScript called [wasup](https://github.com/NicholasLYang/wasup).
-When it's done it should be a decent way to generate WebAssembly.
+I also have a library for emitting WebAssembly in JavaScript called [wasup](https://github.com/NicholasLYang/wasup).
+It's quite good if I do say so myself.

 I'm not familiar enough with the different runtimes to say which one's the best.
 I've used